facebookarchive/flux/docs/Overview.md

 ### Views and Controller-Views

 React provides the kind of composable and freely re-renderable views we need for the view layer.
-Close to the top of the nested view hierarchy, a special kind of view listens for events that are broadcast by the stores that it depends on.
+Close to the top of the nested view hierarchy, a special kind of view listens for events that are broadcasted by the stores that it depends on.
 We call this a controller-view, as it provides the glue code to get the data from the stores and to pass this data down the chain of its descendants.
 We might have one of these controller-views governing any significant section of the page.

 When it receives the event from the store, it first requests the new data it needs via the stores' public getter methods.
 It then calls its own `setState()` or `forceUpdate()` methods, causing its `render()` method and the `render()` method of all its descendants to run.